Edgemoor

 waiting for the Boundary Review Board to clarify SEPA status.
 He would send an e-mail with more

-a letter from Bob Tull to City Planning concerning an ‘increased wetland buffer
+with a letter from Bob Tull to City Planning concerning an ‘increased wetland

-alternative plan eliminated townhomes and therefore in theory would generate
+The alternative plan eliminated townhomes and therefore in theory would

-that a map with a description of that revised plan was unavailable for review
+offered that a map with a description of that revised plan was unavailable for

 those plans were available for study by RD consultants.
 Joe added that RD was working to raise funds